 Course credits: 0.5 credits

-Delivery method: Multi-Mode ONLINE (Multi-Mode Online)
+Delivery method: Multi-Mode Online

 Instruction is a blend of synchronous and asynchronous online learning.
 Scheduled courses have a single group of students that meet in real time using virtual meeting software at a reduced number of assigned days/times.
 The course instructor will communicate expectations for synchronous and asynchronous engagement.
 Find detailed information on the various course delivery modes.

 Course description: An introduction to the basic elements of the French language for those with little background in French.
 Emphasis is put on the development of competence in all four language skills: listening, speaking, reading and writing.
 Note: This course is designed for students with less than grade XI core French.
 Students with a higher level of French cannot take this course for credit.
 Students who have previously received a transfer credit for any FREN 1000, 2000, 3000 or 4000 level course cannot subsequently take this course for credit.
-Monitored laboratory required
+Monitored laboratory required.

 FSGN*1100-18 Introduction to Family Studies